Review: Fun Factory Bi Stronic Fusion pulsator

 I used to recommend the Bi Stronic Fusion as an internal toy for those who could afford it.
 However, sometime after this review was initially posted, Fun Factory made a self-thrusting G‑spot toy without the clitoral arm.
 The Fun Factory Stronic G is thinner, and its shape similar to the Bi Stronic Fusion, but with even more of a dip to reach into the G‑spot.

-The Fun Factory Bi Stronic Fusion just works.
-There’s a learning curve in angling it correctly, but once it’s set up, it’s all smooth sailing.
-The tip strokes my G-spot with effortless consistency.
-It has a fatter, more discernible G-spot bend than the Stronic Eins, making the thrusts more precise and intense.
+The Fun Factory Bi Stronic Fusion just works for my G‑spot.
+There's a learning curve in angling it correctly, but once it's set up, it's all smooth sailing.
+The tip strokes my G‑spot with effortless consistency.
+It has a fatter, more discernible G‑spot bend than the Stronic Eins, making the thrusts more precise and intense.

-The appeal for me doesn’t just end at G-spot stimulation.
-Because it’s stiff, gently curved, and easy to aim, it sometimes (depending on my menstrual phase) also works for my cervix and A-spot despite the insertable length being only 4.5″.
-My clit also enjoys the smoother, less thuddy settings sliding against it, which simulate a partner’s finger rubbing.
+Also, because it's stiff, gently curved, and easy to aim, it sometimes (depending on my menstrual phase) also works for my cervix and A‑spot despite the insertable length being only 4.5".
+My clit also enjoys the smoother, less thuddy settings sliding against it, which simulate a partner's finger rubbing.
 Think of it as a hand that strokes with perfect rhythm and never gets tired.

 What's up with the external stimulation arm?

 The thrusting motion and the shaft are well worth $220 for me, but the clitoral arm and extra cost are downright unnecessary.